pentagon

 Key Facts

-- pentagon's followed by is recorded as hexagon[5].
+- pentagon was followed by hexagon[3].

 - pentagon's Commons category is recorded as Pentagons[6].